rrcomtech/database-connector/README.md

-# Connects to a MySQLi database
+# Connects to a MySQL database

 ## Tested On